SkygearIO/features/features/332-sso/api.md

 });
 ```

-# Merging existing user for login
+# Options on duplicated email during login

 Some users may forget that they have signed up with email long ago.
-When they return to the application again, they may login with OAuth 2.0, creating a new user identity unexpectedly.
-To mitigate this issue, the developer can instruct the Auth gear on how to merge existing user.
+When they return to the application again, they may login with OAuth 2.0 provider in which the same email is used.

-All login APIs accept `LoginOptions`.
-By default, merging is enabled.
-If `mergeRealm` is not in `allowedRealms`, it is an error and the login process is aborted.
-Otherwise, the implementation will merge existing user by inferring email from the provider user info and use it and the realm to match existing user.
+There is a boolean server config `merge_existing_user` to offer two options.

+Since login ID by itself is not unique, the client has an option `mergeRealm` to specify the realm to match against.

+## Abort on duplicated email

+- The Auth gear will infer the email from the provider user info.
+- The email and `mergeRealm` are used to match an existing user.
+- If such match is found and `merge_existing_user` is `false`, the process is aborted and user duplicated error is returned to the client.
+- It is the developer's responsibility to handle this error, probably by showing an error message explaining the situation such as `Seems that you have signed up before.
+Click here to login.`
+- Preferably after the user has logged in with their email, the application can offer an option to link with the provider.

+## Merge on duplicated email

+- The Auth gear will infer the email from the provider user info.
+- The email and `mergeRealm` are used to match an existing user.
+- If such match is found and `merge_existing_user` is `true`, that provider becomes a new Identity of that existing user.

+However, merging has security implications as illustrated by the following scenario.

+1. Mallory signs up a legit website using Alice's email and the website does not have email verification.
+2. Mallory sends a link to the website to Alice and asks Alice to sign up.
+3. Alice signs up with OAuth 2.0 Provider and her account is shared with Mallory.
+4. Mallory can now access Alice's profile of that provider.

+Therefore, `merge_existing_user` is `false` by default.

 > In addition to email, should we consider phone number?